 A recipient of long-term loans from the Schorr Collection in 2013, Phoenix Art Museum will now welcome an additional 30 paintings.
-This significant group will include a full-length 17-century portrait by Anthony van Dyck from his Genoa period; The Lamentation (1558) by Pieter Jansz, and the great Death of Seneca (c.
+This significant group will include a full-length 17-century portrait by Antony van Dyck from his Genoa period and the great Death of Seneca (c.
 1625), by Gerard van Honthorst.
 The new works will also include three series by Francisco Goya: Los Caprichos, Disasters of War, and Los Proverbios (19th century).

 Selections from the Schorr Collection is organized by Phoenix Art Museum and made possible through the generosity of David and Hannah Lewis.